-Disclaimer: All research insights and opinions provided by Lighthouse Research & Advisory are unbiased and are not influenced by sponsorship (in this case, by SparcStart).
+Disclaimer: All research insights and opinions provided by Lighthouse Research & Advisory are unbiased and are not influenced by sponsorship.
 As an independent analyst firm we perform research in a variety of HCM areas in order to better understand the market and this study is one of multiple research efforts we have produced this year in an effort to help employers hire, engage, and retain their best workers.
-Questions about our policy and approach can be directed to email@example.com.
+Questions about our policy and approach can be directed to firstname.lastname@example.org.

 Ben Eubanks is the Chief Research Officer at Lighthouse Research & Advisory.
 He is an author, speaker, and researcher with a passion for telling stories and making complex topics easy to understand.